dism-exe/dism-exe-notes/lan/tasks/2025/001 Turn EWRAM and ROM Structs into C Structs and embed into type for gdb memory manipulation/ideas/000 Can use LazyLock to compile regex only once.md

 The README also contains ways of running benchmarks which can come in handy.

 They also have a versioning policy that is used where minor version increments can increment the lowest supported rust version.
 This can be a good idea if we have dependencies like this to track.

+2025-11-06 Wk 45 Thu - 02:54 +03:00

+Doesn't seem easy to make this change yet in my bn_repo_editor because of non-constant regex strings.
+And `LazyLock` requires them to be known in compile time.